 The MRD Focus on VJHemOnc is supported by Janssen Pharmaceuticals (a Johnson & Johnson Company), Adaptive Biotechnologies, Amgen and Pfizer.
 These supporters have no influence over the production of the content.

 Explore the cutting-edge updates in MRD by disease type, including expert interviews from major international congresses, podcasts and e-learning.

 MRD is the term used to describe a small number of cancer cells remaining in patients following treatment, which are below the level of routine morphological detection1,2.
 Even when a patient is in remission it is possible for them to be ‘MRD positive’.
 The level of MRD can, theoretically, be used as a prognostic indicator to determine treatment efficacy and to detect cancer recurrence.
 MRD status is now increasingly measured as an endpoint in clinical trials for haematological malignancies, with the goal of treatment being MRD negativity.
-Indeed, the evidence suggests that in many haematological cancers, achieving MRD negativity in patients results in better clinical outcomes and is often an important psychological milestone for patients3-6.

 - Ossenkoppele G, Schuurhuis GJ.
 MRD in AML: time for redefinition of CR?
 Blood.
 2013 Mar 21; 121(12): 2166-2168.

 - Ravandi F, Walter RB, Freeman SD.
 Evaluating measurable residual disease in acute myeloid leukemia.
 Blood Adv.
 2018 Jun 12; 2(11): 1356-1366.